Cain’s Requiem

 Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

-Now that Cain has killed Abel: The Lord said to Cain, “Where is your brother Abel?”
+Now that Cain has killed Abel, The Lord said to Cain, “Where is your brother Abel?”

 In contrast to Abel, Cain does not seem unified within the family and under God.
 His value is ‘for and against’, divisive, and that technically he is the older son, the one most trusted, the one with higher status.
-So, we might gather that his position and invested trust is now being threatened or removed.
+So, we might gather that his position and invested trust are now being threatened or removed.
 ‘Is God supplanting me with Abel?’
-From this dichotomy, Cain begins to perceive God as unrighteously against him, or certainly unfairly taking sides.
-‘Why am I not good enough for you?’, Cain may as well be saying.
+From this dichotomy, Cain begins to perceive God as unrighteously against him or certainly unfairly taking sides.
+‘Why am I not good enough for you?’
+Cain may as well be saying.
 Cain’s whole configuration of events is misconstrued, leading to a recalcitrance or disdain for God, which always leads to misery, as Cain will discover.

 According to Josephus, at least a few days have passed since the murder.
 Cain’s guilt must be growing, the pressure increasing.
 God questions Cain about no longer seeing him and his brother conversing.
 Again, God is trying to open a door for Cain; God is lightly probing in His initial questioning.
 The proper response for Cain is to admit what he has done.
 Instead, Cain challenges God with a question of his own—he rashly replies, “Am I my brother’s keeper (guardian).”
 Cain hurls his defensive question, ‘Am I to keep track of him?’
 The denials and excuses begin immediately.